pohlm01/master-thesis/4_comparison.typ

 As with many optimizations, one does not get the results from @sec:certificate_size without a trade.
 The @mtc architecture requires the @rp to regularly update the tree heads it trusts, as shown in Step 5 of @fig:mtc_overview.
 To pull the updates, the @rp regularly requires a connection to the Transparency Service.

+This update mechanism is the reason why the @mtc architecture cannot replace all X.509 based @pki:pl.
-For the @tls use cases, this is barely a problem.
+For the @tls use cases, the updates are feasible.
-There are a few common use cases:
+There are a few common use cases for @tls:
 For public websites served via @https and visited by a browser, the browser requires a connection to the internet anyway.
 For public @api:pl, the connecting @rp requires an internet connection as well.
 For services hosted in a corporate network that does not allow connections to the public internet, it should not be a problem either.
-In this case, corporate networks should use internal @ca:pl, instead of relying on public @ca.
+In this case, corporate networks should use an internal @ca, instead of relying on public @ca:pl.
-On the contrary, non @tls use cases that X.509 certificates are not covered by the @mtc architecture, which is also clearly stated in the Internet-Draft.
+On the contrary, non @tls use cases that rely on X.509 certificates are not covered by the @mtc architecture, which is also clearly stated in the Internet-Draft.
-For example, smart cards could not regularly the stored certificates, as they do not have internet connection.
+For example, smart cards could not regularly update the stored certificates, as they do not have an internet connection.
 Signing documents or code would not work either, as an entity verifying the signature would need to remember all trusted batch tree heads of the past.
-In other words, validating the signature should happen temporally close to the certificate issuance, in the order of few weeks at most.
+In other words, validating the signature produced by the certified key should happen temporally close to the certificate issuance, in the order of few weeks at most.

 // - @rp:pl have to be updated regularly.
 // - Requires a constant connection to the internet and validation of the certificate temporally close to certificate issuance